Fidelity Solo 401(k): 5 Surprising Tips to Maximize Contributions

-If you’re self-employed or run your own ‘side gig’ business, you can open a Solo 401K.
-Yes, just like you would get if you worked for an employer, you can set up your own retirement account complete with tax benefits even without working for a ‘big business.’
+If you’re self-employed or run your own ‘side gig’ business, you can open a Solo 401(k).
+Yes, just like you would get if you worked for an employer, you could set up your own retirement account complete with tax benefits even without working for a ‘big business.’

 It doesn’t matter if you own a brick-and-mortar business, run an online website, or you are a rideshare driver or delivery person – anyone that brings in money independently (with no employees) can take advantage of this great opportunity to save for retirement.
 You just have to be considered an entrepreneur or a business without employees.